agama-project/agama/doc/pxe.md

 # Using PXE and Iguana

 This document explains how to run D-Installer on PXE with the help of Iguana.
-The described setup uses libvirt, but you can adapt the overall approach to other scenarios (like running your own TFTP server).
+The described setup uses libvirt, but you can adapt the overall approach to other scenarios (like running your TFTP server).

+Additionally, it offers some helpful tips for debugging D-Installer problems.

+## Set up

 The process can be summarized in these steps: